 – I love the fact that you used the term babysitting just now, because I don’t know many people that babysit with a machete, and a bottle of, what was it, tequila?

 – People there say, “Oh Colette’s gone full Gordon on me.”
 Meaning that I’m full Gordon Ramsey.
 You know when he opens the fridge and they’ll be a bucket of like seep and slurry, and you’ll go “Ah!”

 – You know then “She’s just gone full Gordon” you know, because I found something.
 You could kill people with that you know?

-– Yeah, it’s not Gordon’s Kitchen Nightmares where he vomiting into a bucket somewhere is it?
+– Yeah, it’s not Gordon’s Kitchen Nightmares unless he is vomiting into a bucket somewhere is it?

 – Yeah, and I just thought I want to help people, but I just can’t do it this way.
 And it was very, ’cause I’m a naturally helpful person.
 It was very difficult to turn my back on people when I had the ability to help them.
 That was a moral thing that I didn’t find easy at all.

 – I love it to be fair, because, you now, building this ambitious lifestyle business as we’re doing, which speaks a lot to business owners on these podcasts, and obviously working with the one percenters.
 And actually, to be able to identify an area of business which you really don’t enjoy and actually you want to do something that you really want to do and there’s another way of doing it.
 Finding that pivot, creating that different way of doing things is just amazing and then you end up with your ambitious lifestyle business, because you continue to do that, because you’re enjoying it which is interesting.
 It’s kind of weird when it’s the other way around, isn’t it?